 Top Ireland Road Trip Destinations

 This circular road trip itinerary starting in Dublin and taking in Cork, Killarney, the Cliffs of Moher and finally Donegal gives a great introduction to Ireland, with a great diversity of landscapes and towns to explore.
 Two weeks would be the perfect amount of time to spend on this holiday, but if you don’t have that long, miss out Donegal and just head back to Dublin after visiting the cliffs.
+Remember that when planning a trip to Ireland you should take into account the time of year, as it’s a very popular place and the top spots often get crowded in the height of summer.

 Here’s what you can expect to see on this ultimate Irish road trip: